 Mt.
 Manabu is especially crowded during the Lenten Season because of its 8 stations that are being used for the stations of the cross.
 This explains the large cross in the summit and the little crosses that you will find along the way.
 If you look at the map you will notice that the trail is shaped like a rosary.
 The summit is in Station 6.
 On your way down, you have the option to take the same path from whence you came or take the other path that leads to Stations 7 and 8.

 We managed to pass through Stations 1 and 2 with ease.
 There were a few creeks and rivers that we had to cross, which made me realize wearing trekking sandals was not a bad idea after all.
-From the jump-off point, we were being tailed by some dogs.
-We soon realized that they are taking part in our trek, or rather they were keeping their master, Mang Ellis company.
+From the jump-off point, we were being tailed by some dogs, which we soon realized were taking part in our trek, or rather they were keeping their master, Mang Ellis company.

 “How could you tell one from another?”
-I asked.
+I asked Mang Ellis.

 “They have different faces,” he replied.

-I didn’t believe him at first, but when we took one of our rests and got the chance to see the dogs closely, I realized that he was right.
-Each brown dog has different facial features from another.
+I didn’t believe him at first, but during one of our rests I had a chance to look at the dogs closely and noticed that each brown dog has different facial features from another.
 There is another dog that is of white color and I guess I don’t have to tell you its name; that’s right it’s Whitey .

 There are 3 first timers in our group; my sister, Luz, my cousin, Jennifer, and my niece, Amber.
 Nobody seems to enjoy this hike more than Amber.
 Picture a thin and tiny little girl with pale skin, going off on her own.
 She climbed with so much ease and with such speed that if this was a race she would have easily won.
 While the rest of us were questioning ourselves why we were doing this, Amber was telling me to take her to our next climb.
 Mind you, we haven’t even reached the summit yet, and the girl was already planning her next hike.

 The entire time, I could hear her mom, Jackie and her aunt, Jennifer chiding her for being too fast.
-Many times she would try to go to my fore, and I lost track of the times I told her to stay behind me.
+Many times she would try to overtake me and every time I would tell her to stay behind me.

 Jennifer and Luz weren’t as eager as Amber, in fact, they swore never to climb again.
 Alchris said that he joined another hike recently and he remembers telling his mom never to do it again, yet there he was, doing yet another climb that he was also regretting .